Small Business Grants in Ireland: How To Find Funding Opportunities for Startups

 • Priming Grants, which cover eligible expenses like salary costs and consultancy fees for micro-enterprises in their first 18 months;

-• Business Expansion Grants, which target companies (employing up to 10 staff) that have moved from the initial 18-month startup period into their growth phase, helping them to expand operations and
+• Business Expansion Grants, which target companies (employing up to 10 staff) that have moved from the initial 18-month startup period into their growth phase, helping them to expand operations;

-• Market Explorer Grants (open to companies of up to 50 paid employees) assist small enterprises that intend to export goods.
+• Market Explorer Grants (open to companies of up to 50 paid employees) assist small enterprises that intend to export goods: and

 LEOs also help small and medium-sized businesses (up to 50 employees) improve their digital technology with the Grow Digital Voucher.